-When thinking about the Andes, many people picture snow-capped mountains, vast green plains, indigenous peoples …and herds of llamas.
-And yes, these are some of the main characteristics of the mountainous South American region – including those llamas.
-In fact, American llamas – and their close cousins (alpacas, guanacos and vicunas) – inhabit the immense and frigid plains along the entire mountain range.
+When thinking about the Andes, most of us picture snow-capped mountains, vast green plains, indigenous peoples …and herds of llamas.
+And yes, these are some of the main characteristics of the mountainous South American region – including the llamas.
+In fact, American llamas and their close cousins inhabit the immense and frigid plains and slopes along the entire 4,000-mile mountain range.
 Possessing both beauty and elegance, with their thin necks and slender legs, they are placed in the same family as their more distant relative, the camel – from which they get the name “camelids.”

-The alpaca is a smaller species, though like the llama (and camels) it has the habit of spitting as a method of defense.
-Alpacas differs from llamas, though, in that they are not used as beasts of burden; however, they have been domesticated for thousands of years as these animals are highly valued for their wool – considered the finest among camelids.
-Alpaca wool is used to make products as diverse as blankets, ponchos, scarves, vests and sweaters, while its meat is considered a delicacy by some peoples of Andes.
-These camelids stand at between 0.94 and 1.04 meters high and weigh between 50 and 55 kg.
-They are found mainly in Ecuador, Peru, Bolivia, Chile and Argentina, although countries such as Australia, the USA and New Zealand possess small numbers and are making great efforts to increase their populations.
+The alpaca is a smaller species, though, like the llama (and camels), it has the habit of spitting as a method of defense.
+Alpacas differ from llamas, though, in that they are not used as beasts of burden but were domesticated for thousands of years for their highly-valued wool – considered the finest among camelids.
+Alpaca wool is used to make products as diverse as blankets, ponchos, scarves, vests, and sweaters, while their meat is considered a delicacy by some peoples of Andes.
+These camelids stand at just around one-meter high and weigh between 50 and 55 kg.
+They are found mainly in Ecuador, Peru, Bolivia, Chile, and Argentina, although countries such as Australia, the USA, and New Zealand possess small numbers as breeders are making great efforts to increase their populations.

-Elegant, possessing fine bones, and a fast runner (reaching up to 64 kms per hour), the guanaco is also a threatened species of camelid, even scarcer than llamas.
-The animal is sociable, especially when young, though later they become more aloof in relation to humans, as they roam in large herds in semi-desert areas.
-They have thick and soft coats that protects them from the cold, which is helpful in that they live mainly in Peru, Chile, Bolivia and Argentina.
+Elegant, possessing fine bones, and a fast runner (reaching up to 64 km per hour), the guanaco is also a threatened species of camelid, even scarcer than llamas.
+The animal is sociable, especially when young, though later they become more aloof in relation to humans while roaming in large herds in semi-desert areas.
+They have thick and soft coats that protect them from the cold, which is helpful in that they live mainly in Peru, Chile, Bolivia, and Argentina.
 Guanacos can weigh up to 140 kg and measure 1.70 m in height.
 Their coats are of three shades: beige on the upper body, white on their stomach areas and gray on their heads.
-Their wool and leather is used to make fine and highly valued garments.
+Their wool and leather are used to make fine and highly valued garments.

-In short, there is much to discover about these animals.
-When traveling through the Andes, it’s worth seeing them close up in the landscapes in which they reign.
-Look into their eyes and find out if it is true that they can peer into your being.
-But of course, for your sake, be very careful not to disturb them…
+No matter how they vary, there is much to discover about these graceful animals.
+When traveling through the Andes, it’s worth seeing them up close and personal in the rugged landscapes in which they reign.